RIBsTodo/RIBsTodo/README.md

 License
 -------

-RxTodo is under MIT license.
+RIBsTodo is under MIT license.
 See the [LICENSE](LICENSE) for more info.